Love, Rosie (film): Plot

-Another five years pass.
-Rosie's father dies.
-Alex attends the funeral, where he reconciles with Rosie.
-At the same event, Greg behaves immaturely, causing a scene.
-This later prompts Alex to write Rosie a note saying that she deserves better and that he can be that better man.
-However, Greg intercepts the note and hides it from Rosie.
+Five years later, Rosie's father dies from a heart attack whilst on vacation with Rosie's mother.
+Alex attends the funeral and reconciles with Rosie.
+Meanwhile, Greg gets drunk and causes a scene.
+This prompts Alex to write Rosie a note saying that she deserves better and that he can be that better man.
+However, Greg intercepts the note and hides it from her.

 Later, Rosie discovers that Greg is cheating on her and kicks him out.
-While disposing of his things, she finds the letter from Alex.
+While disposing of his things, she finds Alex's letter.
 She calls him, but discovers that Bethany is living with him now and they are engaged.
 They invite Rosie to be the "best man" at their wedding.

-Rosie plots to interrupt the wedding, but fails, as the church ceremony is over by the time she arrives.
+Rosie plots to interrupt the wedding, but fails, as the church ceremony is over by the time she arrives due to weather interrupting flights.
 At the reception, she gives a speech, telling Alex that she will always love him, as a friend.
-Her daughter, Katie, brings her friend Toby with her to the wedding, in a friendship that is reminiscent of Rosie and Alex when they were children.
+Katie brings her best friend Toby with her to the wedding.
+Their friendship is reminiscent of Rosie and Alex's when they were children.

-During a dance, Toby suddenly kisses Katie, but she pushes him away and runs outside.
-Rosie and Alex follow to comfort her and she relates the situation to them.
+During a dance, Toby kisses Katie, who pushes him away and runs outside.
+Rosie and Alex follow to comfort her.
 He says she might regret pushing him away, and Toby might never recover and never find someone to replace her.
-After a moment, Toby finds Katie and apologizes for what he did.
-As he asks her to forget what just happened, Katie interrupts him with a kiss.
+Toby then finds Katie and apologizes for what he did.
+As he asks her to forget what just happened, Katie kisses him.

-In that moment, Alex learns that Rosie does not remember the kiss that they shared on her 18th birthday.
+In that moment, Alex learns that Rosie does not remember the kiss that they shared on her eighteenth birthday.
 He realizes that he had been mistaken in interpreting her desire to forget that night as her wanting to stay platonic.

-Using her inheritance from her father, Rosie finally fulfills her ambition to start her own hotel.
+Using her inheritance from her father, Rosie fulfills her ambition of starting her own hotel.
 Alex is her second guest.
-When he arrives, he tells Rosie that he ended his marriage with Bethany, and shares with her a recurring dream he has had about the two of them being together.
-Finally, they kiss.
+When he arrives, Alex reveals that he ended his marriage with Bethany, and shares with her a recurring dream he has had about the two of them being together.
+Rosie and Alex then kiss.